MUST-Deep-Learning/KnowIt/data/data_framework.md

 Main author = tiantheunissen@gmail.com

-This directory contains the scripts for managing datastructures in Knowit.
+This directory contains the scripts for managing datastructures in KnowIt.
 We call these scripts the "data framework" collectively.

-Generally, the data framework creates and loads custom datasets that are stored in the 'datasets' subdirectory of the experiment output directory.
+Generally, the data framework creates custom datasets that are stored in the 'custom_datasets' subdirectory of the experiment output directory.
-It then loads this data and prepares it for other modules in Knowit.
+It then loads this data and prepares it for other modules in KnowIt.

 **1. Modules**

-The data framework of Knowit consists of four classes with the following inheritance structure:
+The data framework of KnowIt consists of four classes with the following inheritance structure:
 - BaseDataset
   - PreparedDataset
     - RegressionDataset